alex-milneski/honors-defense-water-logger-project/README.md

-# Gordon River Watershed Honors Project
+# Karst Hydrology Honors Project - Cleaning and Graphing Primary Source Data

 ### Business Objective
 I was tasked to clean, organise and plot data retrieved from two HOBO data loggers; the devices submerged in water collect hydrological data such as water temperature,